GetUSB.info Logo

 What is Fuzzing and How Did It Find 26 USB Bugs?

-Fuzzing is a method of testing with automated software which provides invalid, unexpected, and random data as inputs to a computer program.
-The testing program then monitors for crashes, assertions and potential memory leaks.
+Fuzzing is a testing method that uses automated software to feed invalid, unexpected, or random data into a computer program.
+The testing system then monitors the program for crashes, failed assertions, and potential memory leaks.

-A research team based from Purdue University came up with USBFuzz, which pushes enormous amounts of random data through the USB bus of a system.
-Hui Peng and Mathias payer (from the Swiss Federal Institute of Tech) came up with the idea and program.
+A research team associated with Purdue University developed a tool called USBFuzz, which pushes massive amounts of random data through a system’s USB bus.
+The project was created by Hui Peng and Mathias Payer of the Swiss Federal Institute of Technology.

-Please don’t lose any sleep over the bugs found.
+Please don’t lose any sleep over the bugs that were discovered.

-Peng and Mathias found one bug in FreeBSD, three in MacOS (two resulting in an unplanned reboot and one freezing the system), four in Windows 8 and Windows 10 (resulting in Blue Screens of Death) and the vast majority of bugs, in Linux — 18 in total.
+Peng and Payer identified one bug in FreeBSD, three in macOS (two resulting in unexpected reboots and one causing a system freeze), and four in Windows 8 and Windows 10, which resulted in Blue Screens of Death.
+The majority of issues were found in Linux systems, totaling eighteen bugs.

-Continue Reading No Comments
+Continue Reading

 Why Does the Partition Size Matter Inside an Image File?

-This topic is brought up today because we hear some Users have issues understanding this point.
+This topic is brought up today because we hear some users have issues understanding this point.
 The partition size inside an image file does matter.
-The question we will answer today is why it matters.
+The question we will answer today is why it matters, and why an image can fail even when the IMG file itself looks small.

 Let us start off with two simplified overviews.
-First, all storage devices use a partition to define it’s characteristics.
-A storage device has a file system, like FAT32 or exFAT or NTFS and that file system has a defined size or digital capacity.
-These characteristics, and some others, are laid out in the partition.
+First, all storage devices use a partition to define their characteristics.
+A storage device has a file system like FAT32, exFAT, or NTFS, and that file system has a defined size or digital capacity.
+These characteristics, along with a few others, are laid out in the partition table.

-Second, an image file is the above partition with all its detail, the file system, defined capacity along with all the actual files and folders on that partition and put into a single file or .img file.
+Second, an image file is the above partition with all its detail — the file system, defined capacity, along with all the actual files and folders on that partition — captured into a single file, typically an .img file.

 For a non-technical person, let me use a puzzle as an example.